Hello teachers!

 To make the pages as simple and uncluttered as possible, performance directions have been kept to a minimum.

-In order to use the largest staff size possible and also help students to see the structure of pieces clearly, I have not written out empty bars rest at the start of the tracks.
+In order to use the largest staff size possible and also help students to see the structure of pieces clearly, empty bars rest are not written out at the start of the tracks.
 Intros are usually 1 - 2 bars long and the more advanced pieces have a written cue e.g. 'After 2 bars' at the start.

-I have left the majority of dynamics and bowings to you, the teacher's discretion.
-My personal pet hate is beginner violinists who 'tickle' the strings, so I insist on a loud confident sound to begin with at all times!
+The majority of dynamics and bowings have been left to you, the teacher's discretion.
+(My personal pet hate is beginner violinists who 'tickle' the strings, so I insist on a loud confident sound to begin with at all times!)

 General Thoughts